-The burial chamber contained the most prized items, the sarcophagus and King Tutankhamun’s mummy.
+The burial chamber contained the most prized items, the sarcophagusiXA carved or decorated stone coffin and King Tutankhamun’s mummy.
 The mummy was placed in three nested coffins.
 The third one was made of gold and had the famous image, which has now become the symbol of King Tut.

 The last chamber contained treasures he would need in his afterlife.
 The ancient Egyptians believed that a person would live in his afterlife the same way he did when he was alive.
 The treasures in the tomb included a gold crown, canopic jars, paintings, model boats, a golden throne, a cobra, his sandals and big trunks.
 His sandals had images of his enemies on the soles.
 So wherever he went, he trampled over his foes.